High-fidelity trapped-ion qubit operations with scalable photonic modulators: Introduction

-Piezoelectrically activated modulators are a promising candidate based on these criteria, and also because they employ a modulation mechanism that is effectively agnostic to the waveguide material and can therefore support the wide range of wavelengths needed for ion trapping.
+Piezoelectrically actuated modulators are a promising candidate based on these criteria, and also because they employ a modulation mechanism that is effectively agnostic to the waveguide material and can therefore support the wide range of wavelengths needed for ion trapping.
 Here we design and fabricate an optical modulator that uses co-integrated piezoelectric actuators and waveguides configured in a Mach-Zehnder Interferometer (MZI) to shift the optical phases between the interferometer arms.
-The materials and fabrication process are compatible with CMOS in general and surface ion traps in particular \cite{blain:2021}, though in this work the modulators were fabricated separately from the trap and used to control the amplitude of light that was then directed to a single trapped ion via fibers and free space optics.
-While these modulators were operated at room temperature, similar MZI structures \cite{stanfield:2019} indicate that they can also be operated at least down to 7~K, which is important for trapped-ion systems that are cryogenically cooled.
-Measurements show that they can be switched in less than a microsecond and achieve an extinction ratio of 38.7~dB, as well as achieve single qubit gate fidelities exceeding 99.7\% as measured with Gate Set Tomography \cite{nielsen:2021}.
-From the fabrication scheme to the measured low-error rates, the demonstrations reported here show that piezoactivated modulators are a promising technology for scalable trapped-ion quantum computing.
+The materials and fabrication process are compatible with CMOS in general and surface ion traps in particular \cite{blain:2021}, though in this work the modulators were fabricated as separate devices from the trap and used to control the amplitude of light that was then directed to a single trapped ion via fibers and free space optics.